whipowill/wow-acore-mod-nerf-herder/README.md

 But it also includes features for promoting factional warfare in the game by flagging all NPCs of both factions as PvP and granting honor, plunder, and world buffs for killing them.

-Finally, it allows you to nerf high health NPCs, allowing you to solo faction leaders and complete events that you otherwise would need a full raid group to complete.
+Finally, it allows you to nerf high health NPCs, enabling you to solo faction leaders and complete events that you otherwise would need a full raid group to accomplish.

 Does not affect world database.
 Does not affect dungeons or raids.